 The lack of a draconic overlord resulted in a fight for control, the first few weeks witnessed a bloody conflict, hundreds died trying to claim lordship over the others.
 But inevitably one rose to the top, a mixture of brute force and cunning, those he couldn't kill he bribed with high positions in his new army.

-When Abixlion settled on to his home plane of fire, he turned his attention back to his people, he felt a new power communicating to him from another realm, it offered him power beyond measure, and in turn he offered this connection to his duregir.
+When Abixlion settled on to his home plane of fire, he turned his attention back to his people, he felt a new power communicating to him from another realm, it offered him power beyond measure, and in turn he offered this connection to the Zariger.

 He communicated directly with the Zar, and gifted him the means to channel the demonic forces from beyond the dark plane.
-The previously unknown realm, offered power to his people, a power his corrupted mind gleefully accepted.
+The previously unknown realm offered great power to his people, a power his corrupted mind gleefully accepted.

 It willed on the Zar, urged him out of the mountains and to new lands beyond, all the while feeding on the suffering he left in his wake.
 With each month that passed the duregir claimed more lives, the elves of the continent above were first, slaughtered in their thousands, drawing the attention of Elfinihiar who urged her people to return home, fearing what lay ahead.